filecoin-project/filecoin-fvm-localnet/README.md

 1. OPTIONAL: Edit the file `.env` if you wish to optionally run an 8M sector network, otherwise the default 2k sectors will be used

-1. Run Docker `compose up`:
+1. To run a single miner instance (default): run Docker `compose up`:

     ```sh
     docker compose up
     ```

+1. To run two miners and two Boost instances (replication): run:

+    ```sh
+    docker compose --profile replication up
+    ```

 1. To stop the network type `ctrl-c`.

 Once the localnet is started, you can navigate the Boost UI at: `http://localhost:8080`.
+If you run in replication mode there is a second Boost instance at: `http://localhost:8081`.

 ## Metamask and Funding a Wallet